acc0untz0138/DenpaEx/README.md

 - The engine is optimized very well in order to run the best it can at any given moment.
 - The engine is capable of running upwards of 900+ frames per second on higher end computers.
 - The engine will not memory leak excessively, and stay within a reasonable realm of usage.
-- The engine uses at max 2 GB of ram at any time during vanilla gameplay.

 ### Second Opponent